 Love, passion, conflict, argument — it’s how we relate to each other.
 It’s how we bond and learn about one another.
 It’s how we develop as people and as a family.

-Whether it is an unexpected illness, bad grades, financial difficulties, or arguments over trash duty, each family will face stress together—it’s inevitable.
-Families that are prepared for these trying times come out the other side stronger and more prepared for future problems.
+Whether it is an unexpected illness, bad grades, financial difficulties, or arguments over trash duty, it’s inevitable that each family will face stress together.
+Families who are prepared for these trying times emerge stronger and more prepared for future problems.